sephselga/assurity-api-automation-assignment/README.md

 ### Class Files

+- **ApiGetRequestValidationSteps:** The `ApiGetRequestValidationSteps` class contains step definitions for the API validation scenarios.

 - **AssertionHelper:** The `AssertionHelper` class contains a custom assertion method called `asserter`, which is used to check if a given condition is true.
 If the condition is false, an assertion error will be thrown.

 - **HttpApiProcessor** The `HttpApiProcessor` class handles HTTP requests and responses for API testing.
 It utilizes HttpClient to perform GET requests, retrieve endpoint details from the configuration, parse and pretty-print JSON responses, and store the formatted JSON for further validations.